-Funding Policy - For the fiscal year ended June 30, 2011, plan members were required to contribute 10 percent of their annual covered salaries.
+Funding Policy - Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.
+Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
+For the fiscal year ended June 30, 2012, plan members were required to contribute 10 percent of their annual covered salaries.
 The School District was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
-For fiscal year 2010, the portion used to fund pension obligations was also 13 percent.
-Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
-Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.
+For fiscal year 2011, the portion used to fund pension obligations was also 13 percent.

-The School District's required contributions for pension obligations to STRS Ohio for the fiscal years ended June 30, 2011, 2010, and 2009 were, \$1,207,325, \$1,203,803 and \$1,218,242 respectively; 71.17 percent has been contributed for fiscal year 2011 and 100 percent for fiscal years 2010 and 2009.
-Contributions to the DC and Combined Plans for fiscal year 2011 were \$14,609 made by the School District and \$11,344 made by the plan members.
+The School District's required contributions to STRS Ohio for the DB Plan and for the defined benefit portion of the Combined Plan were \$1,161,103 and \$2,376 for the fiscal year ended June 30, 2012, \$1,207,325 and \$1,273 for the fiscal year ended June 30, 2011, and \$1,203,803 and \$1,307 for the fiscal year ended June 30, 2010.
+For fiscal year 2012, 71.25 percent has been contributed for the DB plan and 71.25 percent has been contributed for the Combined Plan, with the balance being reported as an intergovernmental payable.
+The full amount has been contributed for fiscal years 2011 and 2010.
+Contributions to the DC and Combined Plans for fiscal year 2012 were \$26,843 made by the School District and \$19,174 made by the plan members.